Pressure Cooker Teriyaki Chicken

 - Instant Pot butter chicken many husbands praise for days.

 - Instant Pot stir fry where you cook everything from frozen.

 - Instant Pot bolognese with half the meat to save money and eat less meat.

 Instant Pot Teriyaki Chicken

-This pressure cooker teriyaki chicken is healthy, sticky and glossy.
+Instant Pot Teriyaki Chicken is healthy, sticky and glossy.
 Make with any chicken, even frozen.
-Dinner entire family will love!
+Pressure cooker dinner entire family will love!

 - Prep Time: 10 minutes